 What are you concentrating on; the disappointment or figuring out a solution to the problem?
 This may seem like a really simple thing but by doing this you’ll see a huge difference in your confidence levels.
 You’ll also have an increased sense of satisfaction with your life.
 And, the real beauty of this is it’s entirely your choice as to what you choose to focus on.

 Want to have a visual reminder of this strategy?

 Check out the Send A Positive Thought – Dealing With Disappointment

 Want Even More Details On How To Deal With Disappointments?

 Learning how to use disappointments to your advantage is just one way to master your thoughts.
-Download your copy of the ebook, "3 Questions That Will Change Your Life" to discover other quick yet dramatic changes you can make to your life simply by choosing how to look at the events that occur in your life.
+Purchase a copy of the ebook, "3 Questions That Will Change Your Life" to discover other quick yet dramatic changes you can make to your life simply by choosing how to look at the events that occur in your life.
 50 pages.
-Format: pdf file
+Format: pdf file, ebook only